Written By: Anton Sawyer

 Though it may seem at first glance that this piece is dedicated to trying to take down the conservative movement, or is pro-Democrat.
 Let’s squash that real quick.
 The DNC are just as guilty of using various manipulation tactics to ensure the candidate they think represents their best interests gets the brass ring.
 I had known about their deception tactics for years, but I still held on to one shred of the idea that they truly care about their base and the opinions that comprise the core of their beliefs.
 With the 2016 Wikileaks dump of the DNC emails showing the lengths that the liberal leadership went to ensure Clinton would get the nomination by minimizing the national exposure of Vermont Senator Bernie Sanders, that last shred died.
 The liberals are more subversive in their actions, making it a bit trickier for the average American to find out where the breadcrumbs lead.
 It usually involves looking at Congressional Budget Office, financial allocations, and legislation on the state level to see where they are navigating the party towards.
 A good example of this was in the DNC talking point about income equality and growth.
 They’ve been hyping it up for years, but when it came time to vote, they couldn’t get enough to surpass the threshold.
 They could have gone nuclear and passed it with a simple majority, but didn’t, thereby ensuring the wage gap will grow over the next four years at least (you can read about that here).
 This is just one example of many.
 Don’t kid yourself, they only care about maintaining a narrative and public perception.

 That is one thing I will give the GOP credit for; they listened to their base constituency and have moved the party in that direction.
 Say what you want about Trump and the conservative movement overall, but once the leadership found that the inmates had taken over the asylum, they went quietly into that dark night.
 Now, I’m not saying that Biden wasn’t what a majority of the liberal base wanted, but he’s definitely not what the American people deserved.
 He’s really just a figurehead.
 After four years of Trump being dovetailed by Covid-19, millions of Americans just wanted to return to a sense of normalcy—and this is what Biden offered.
 Sure, whenever you would see Biden go off-the-cuff, which was incredibly rare, he would meander a bit and often lose his train of thought.
 Before his first debate against Trump, aides worked with him tirelessly to ensure that it would go as smoothly as possible.
 You can watch a plethora of videos on YouTube where you can see Biden misspeak, stutter, stammer, and have a hard time.
-The ONLY benefit that Biden had when it came to these faux-pas was in the fact that once he got back on track, he’d be OK.
+The ONLY benefit that Biden had when it came to this faux-pas was in the fact that once he got back on track, he’d be OK.
 If Trump went off the rails, any number of horrific scenarios would be played out when the ex-President would muse to himself aloud (see the “injecting bleach” controversy).
 This made Biden a clear choice for many simply off that fact; he surpassed the bare minimum.
 The major hypocrisy in this situation is with how much/often the Democratic leadership tried to sway former Vice President Pence and GOP leadership to enact the 25th Amendment.
 The Democrat-controlled House of Representatives even brought about a (mostly symbolic) resolution in early January 2021 calling to remove Trump after inciting the January 6th insurrection at the nation’s capital.
 It went nowhere, but it showed just how serious they were about his mental competency.
 Speaking of the January 6th insurrection …

 In a Yahoo News poll done at the end of May 2021, 73% of Republicans blame “left-wing protestors” for the attack in Washington.
 Only 23% blame Trump.
 I understand them not taking responsibility for the attack itself somehow by trying the defense that Trump’s verbiage was legally dubious and didn’t force anyone to do anything.
 Listening to conservative talk radio on a fairly regular basis, during the month after the attack, Hannity and others focused on the words Trump said specifically.
 Over and over they would repeat the “peacefully” part.
 It was around this point that the narrative started to shift saying that “many of the people in attendance, were clearly Antifa.”
 Keep in mind that there are no pictures or videos of hundreds of Antifa members attacking the police.
 Using common sense, the numbers of MAGA-people would overpower the Antifa by at least 50-60 to 1.
 And I can guarantee with heightened emotions and rage coming from the protesters, we would have read about some Antifa members being killed during the skirmish if they were truly there.
 But slowly, since the end of February, the narrative has been shifting to say that the only violence enacted that day was done by “socialist liberals” that want to destroy America and our way of life.
 It’s clearly working.
 The GOP-faithful have now adopted the thought that though there may have been was violence on the day a piece of our nation died, but since they are the law and order party, it could not have been them.
 This thought has been so pervasive, even trying to get legislation put through to look at everything that transpired that day in an attempt to hold people accountable is being killed.
 At the end of May, there was an attempt to put together a “January 6th Commission” to investigate what happened.
 The “law and order” party; the party that refuses to negotiate with terrorists and claims to have a stronghold on real American values killed it with a filibuster.
 Even keeping in mind that six Republicans broke rank to join every Democrat in favor of the bill which would create a bipartisan probe into the riot.
 By doing this, they are truly going to test what the DNC and their resolve is going to be.
 Will the DNC do what their base wants by going nuclear to make this probe a reality, or are they going to cower as they have with everything else.